AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/customers.md

 ## Create

-Adobe Commerce origination
+Adobe Commerce supports the following create methods:

 - A shopper registers on the Create an Account page
 - A shopper registers during or after purchase (sign up and purchase)
-- An admin user registers a new customer
+- An admin or an API creates a new customer

-Back office integration origination
+Backoffice integrations support the following create methods:

 - A new or existing customer engages the company through sales, a partner, or a CRM, when records and emails are synched into Adobe Commerce.

 ## Update

-Adobe Commerce origination
+Adobe Commerce supports the following update methods:

 - The customer edits information via My Account
 - An admin user or process modifies existing customer information (including assignment to a different customer group)

-Back office origination
+Backoffice integrations support the following update methods:

 - An existing customer engages the company through sales, a partner, or a CRM (including assignment to a different customer group)

-## Create/Update (customer group)
+## Create/Update

-Adobe Commerce origination
+Adobe Commerce supports the following create/update methods:

 - An admin user creates or edits a customer group

-Back office origination
+Backoffice integrations support the following create/update methods:

 - An admin user creates or edits a customer group